 Students in this area have recently written dissertations on such topics as HIV/AIDS in Tanzania; risk factors for the global and national burden of chronic diseases; the effects of preventable risk factors on health disparities; fertility and induced abortion in Ghana; and intergenerational factors in child growth and health in rural Africa.

-The doctoral programs are designed to prepare students both for academic careers in universities or research institutions and for professional leadership positions in the public or private sectors of public health.
+The doctoral program is designed to prepare students both for academic careers in universities or research institutions and for professional leadership positions in the public or private sectors of public health.
 Recent graduates have assumed postdoctoral and teaching positions with universities in the United States and around the world and have taken positions with the Centers for Disease Control and Prevention, the World Bank, and NGOs.